Quaker City Masters Regatta

 Post-race Reception: All competitors and volunteers are invited to join us at the Fairmount boathouse for pizza, beer, and soft drinks, beginning after the last race is completed.
-Come fill up your new Quaker City pint glass with ale from Philadelphia Brewing Company
+Come fill up your new Quaker City trophy with ale from Philadelphia Brewing Company

 Results: Complete regatta results will be posted on Regatta Central and www.rowtown.org.
 The regatta uses RaceDay regatta management software and the Finish Lynx system, which provides photos of the finish.